Coast Mountain College

-Coast Mountain College (CMTN) is an accredited, publicly-funded post-secondary educational institution that serves the communities of British Columbia's northwest region.
+Coast Mountain College (CMTN) is an accredited, publicly funded post-secondary educational institution that serves the communities of British Columbia's northwest region.
 CMTN offers field schools, college access, trades, university credit, health and human services programs.
 The college is a member of the University of the Arctic network, and Colleges and Institutes Canada (CiCan).

 History

 The British Columbia Vocational School, Terrace began construction in 1965.
-The school opened in September 1968, with 1968-69 enrollment reaching 295 students.
+The school opened in September 1968, with 1968-69 enrolment reaching 295 students.
 An official opening was held August 11, 1970.
 Northwest College was established on the site in 1975.
 The name was soon changed to Northwest Community College (NWCC) and was renamed Coast Mountain College on June 18, 2018.

+In 1976 poet George Stanley and author Stan Persky moved to Terrace.
+Perskey worked as a Sociology professor before moving to Capilano College in 1983.
+Stanley worked at the college as an instructor in the English department until 1991.
+Marie Lucie Tarpent was a part time instructor at the college in 1983 studying Tshimshianic and Nisga'a languages.

+The college received a $745,000 budget increase in 2000.
+It was led by president Stephanie Forsyth during the 2000s.
+After 10 years, in 2010 Forsyth left for the same role with Red River College.

+The college had a full-time equivalent student enrolment of 1,271 students in 2011/12.
+Significant layoffs occurred in 2012 following deficits of over $1.4 million in 2011 and $2.1 million in 2012.
+The layoffs were grieved.
+In 2014 an arbitrator ruled the collective agreement had not been followed in the layoff process, by which time enrolment had dropped by nearly 25% to 970.

+A new president joined the college in 2014 bringing a re-branding strategy and increased focus on international students.
+The college's traditional Thunderbird logo was phased out.
+By 2019 FTE student enrolment had dropped to 699 students.
+In February 2020 the college appointed new president Justin Kohlman.
+By August of the following year Kohlman was out as president, by which time the college's enrolment had dropped to 462.

 Totem poles and traditional art which reflect the history of the surrounding territories and peoples are displayed on the college campuses and have been commissioned for groups outside the region, including organizations in the United States and China.
 In 1996 CMTN established the First Nations Council to facilitate direct contact with Indigenous communities.

-The college connected to the Provincial Learning Network (PLNET) in 2003.
-In 2019 the college transitioned to BCNET's Advanced Network, completing the connection of all BC post-secondary institutions.
+From 2023-24 college FTE enrolment dropped to 403, less than a quarter of the BC government target of 1,718 students.
+The closure of the Hazelton campus was announced in 2025, as well as the sale of its Kitimat and Houston campuses, and 20% staff layoffs.

 Campus

-Coast Mountain College (CMTN) has campuses in five northwest British Columbia communities: Hazelton; Haida Gwaii; Prince Rupert; Smithers; and Terrace.
-Coast Mountain College (CMTN) serves seven First Nations in Northwest British Columbia: Haida, Tsimshian, Nisga'a, Haisla, Gitxsan, Wet'suwet'en, and Tahltan and acknowledges the traditional territory its campuses reside on.
+Coast Mountain College (CMTN) has campuses in three northwest British Columbia communities: Prince Rupert; Smithers; and Terrace.
+Coast Mountain College (CMTN) serves seven First Nations in Northwest British Columbia: Haida, Tsimshian, Nisga'a, Haisla, Gitxsan, Wet'suwet'en, and Tahltan.